On the Visibility of Alternating +Achiral Knots: Appendix: Canonical decomposition of a projection

 We have two kinds of vertices: $B-vertices$ and $J-vertices$ of ${\cal{A}} (K)$; if the vertex represents a twisted band diagram, we label it with the letter $B$ and by the weight $a$ and if the vertex represents a jewel, we label it with the letter $J$.

-\begin{remark} \begin{enumerate} \item The tree ${\cal{A}} (K)$ is independent of the minimal projection chosen to represent $K$.
+\begin{remark}\ \begin{enumerate} \item The tree ${\cal{A}} (K)$ is independent of the minimal projection chosen to represent $K$.
 This is an immediate consequence of the Flyping Theorem.
-Indeed, as we have seen, the flypes modify the decomposition of the weight $a$ of a twisted band diagram as the sum of intermediate weights, but the sum remains constant.
-A flype also modifies the way in which diagrams are embedded in $S^2$.
-Since the tree is abstract a flype has no effect on it, see \cite{quwe} Section 6.
-This is why we call it the {\bf structure tree} of $K$ (and not of $\Pi$). \\
+Indeed, as we have seen, the flypes modify the decomposition of the weight $a$ of a twisted band diagram as sum of intermediate weights, but the sum remains constant.
+A flype also modifies the way diagrams are embedded in $S^2$.
+Since the tree is abstract, a flype has no effect on it (\cite{quwe} ,Section 6).
+This is why we call it the {\bf structure tree} of $K$ (and not of $\Pi$).

-\item ${\cal{A}} (K)$ contains some information about the decomposition of $S^2$ in diagrams determined by $\mathcal{C}_{can}$ but we cannot reconstruct the decomposition from it.
+\item ${\cal{A}} (K)$ contains some informations about the decomposition of $S^2$ into diagrams determined by $\mathcal{C}_{can}$ but we cannot reconstruct the decomposition from it.
 However one can do better if no jewels are present.
 In this case the link (and its minimal projections) are called {\bf arborescent} by Bonahon-Siebenmann.
-They produce a planar tree which actually encodes a given arborescent projection.
-See \cite{bosi} for details.\\
+They produce a planar tree that actually encodes a given arborescent projection.
+See \cite{bosi} for details.